AlexGarbus/The-Bunnies-of-Vegetaria/README.md

 # Instructions for Building Project
 To build the project, navigate to **File > Build Settings** in the Unity Editor.
 Once the Build Settings window is open, simply select your target platform and click **Build**.
 For more information on publishing builds with Unity, please check the [official documentation](https://docs.unity3d.com/Manual/PublishingBuilds.html).

+# License
+This project's source code is made available under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).
+This license does not apply to non-code assets created for the project, such as sprites and music.
+Please [contact me](https://alexgarbus.com/contact/) for permission to use these non-code assets outside of GitHub.

+The sound effects included in this project are licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

+The font included in this project is licensed under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).